 - Team capacity: A commitment to go through the training process of approximately 20-30 hours.
 See our timeline for more details.

 - Commitment to participation from junior and senior staff.

-Please join our contact list to stay up-to-date with the EDDIT Initiative and to receive announcements about future EDDIT cohorts.
+Please join our contact list to stay up-to-date with the EDDIT Initiative.